gaperez64/gaperez64.github.io/_posts/2023-11-20-talk-karim.markdown

 We consider systems of polynomials over a finite field F and are interested in the set of their common zeros.
 A famous theorem due to Chevalley and Warning from 1935 tells us that, if there are more variables than polynomials, the size of that set of zeros is a multiple of the prime number p which is the characteristic of the field F.
 I will give some mathematical context for the interest of this theorem and then discuss some questions (and answers) from modern research related to it.

+An extended abstract of the presentation [is available here](/becher23.pdf).

 # Speaker
 Karim J. Becher is professor at the Department of Mathematics.